ferzerkerx/album-finder/Readme.md

 - User authentication is provided by SpringSecurity
 - CSRF Protection enabled
 - Data Persistence is done using hibernate on a HSQLDB

-### Front-end:
-- Created using Bootstrap and AngularJS